AndrewCull/wetcoolers/about.md

 </div>
 <div class="large-9 medium-9 small-12 columns">
 <h2 class="subheading" style="line-height: auto;"><small>From large water systems to office coolers, our value is in our service and expertise.</small></h2>

-<p>In 2003, our founders were asked by Alaska Airlines to figure out an impossible challenge - make a small Alaskan airport water safe to drink.
-With less than 60 days to complete the project, under threat of FAA shutdown, the team completed the challenge and Water Engineering Technologies was born.</p>
+<p>Water Engineering Technologies began in 1996, and we pioneer of bottle-less water dispensers with our first installs in 1998.
+In 2002, the company asked by Alaska Airlines to figure out an impossible challenge - make the remote Yakutat, Alaska airport's water safe to drink.
+With less than 60 days to complete the project, under threat of FAA shutdown, the team completed the challenge and our reputation developed as a professional company, and experts in bringing the cleanest water to almost anywhere.</p>

 <p>Our commitment to providing you with the highest performance water purification systems in the marketplace.
 We are now able to install sleek, modern-looking, bottle-less water system at a fraction of the cost of bottled water without any of the health issues associated with bottled water dispensers.</p>